 “Don’t make me do this the hard way, spud.
 I am begging you here, do not make me do this the hard way.”

-Elisha whipped off his round metal sunglasses and wrenched Duncan’s head back.
+Elisha whipped off his round metal sunglasses, wrenched Duncan’s head back.

-The younger man’s face went slack.
-His bloodshot eyes, as Elisha stared into them, were suddenly unblinking and dull.
-Elisha’s head throbbed as the blackness swirled before his sight; as he homed in, then started to force his way through.
+The young man’s face went slack.
+His bloodshot eyes, as Elisha stared into them, became suddenly unblinking and dull.
+Elisha’s head throbbed as blackness swirled before his sight; as he homed in, then started to force his way through.

 He’d never practiced against resistance.
 There just wasn’t a safe or humane way to do it.
 The closest he’d come was with that cat that had used to hang out on the roof outside his childhood bedroom window.
 The memory of what had happened as a result made Elisha cry to this day, when he was alone and let himself think about it too hard.